Health, Tea Culture |

 - How do your hands feel when you lift and hold your cup of tea?
 Notice the way your fingers are holding the cup and the way the cup fits in your hand.

 - Stay present as you consciously sip and swallow your tea.
-Notice how the liquid goes down your mouth, carrying the warmth straight into your stomach.
+Notice how the liquid flows into your mouth and down your throat, carrying the warmth straight into your stomach.
 How does your throat feel?
 How does your stomach feel?

-- As you continue drinking the cup of tea, take moments to pause and be conscious of any feelings or thoughts.
+- As you continue drinking the cup of tea, pause every few moments and be conscious of any feelings or thoughts.
 Are your thoughts being pulled into past experiences or worries about the future?
 If so, acknowledge it and be conscious of the mind wandering.
 Accept it.
 This practice trains your ability to observe your consciousness.

 - Regain focus by shifting your attention to your cup of tea rather than focusing on your thoughts.
 How is the temperature of your tea?
 Has the flavor of the tea changed?
 Continue to observe your experience of drinking the cup of tea.
 Enjoy it.

-There is no right or wrong way of practicing mindfulness or drinking tea.
-The act of mindfulness is to open your mind and your spirit to the present, sensing what is happening at the moment and noticing the thoughts of your mind.
-This trains your mind to give itself space to find peace from worries and stress that come from critical and analytical thoughts.
+There is no right or wrong way to practice mindfulness or drink tea.
+The act of mindfulness is to open your mind and your spirit to the present, sensing what is happening at the moment and noticing the thoughts in your mind.
+This trainsc your mind to give itself space to find peace from worries and stress that come from critical and analytical thoughts.